 How the online market works

 You order what you need from your computer from Sunday to 6 a.m.
-Wednesday morning at rhomarket.com/ It costs $20 for a year’s membership.
-FYI, if you put “TallyTableFan” as your organization when you sign up, you will get $10 off your first order.
+Tuesday morning at rhomarket.com/ It costs $20 for a year’s membership.
+All orders are delivered to hubs or homes.

 *Delivery costs $6 if you live within a six-mile radius of the Northwood Centre Hub and $10 if you live further than that but still in the Tallahassee area.